Best 8 Beaches To Visit In The Philippines In 2019 [Updated]

 Written and updated by Dezza, 14 January 2019.

 When I talk about the best places in the Philippines and the many epic destinations to visit here, I normally categorise the places into four areas – beaches, waterfalls, volcanoes and caves.
 The Philippines has some absolutely amazing places under these four categories.
-Considering 2018 has just started, I thought it would be fitting to do a feature on the best places I have been to under those four categories.
+Considering 2019 has just started, I thought it would be fitting to do a feature on the best places I have been to under those four categories.
 So over the next four weeks, I will recommend the top 8 places to visit under each category.
-This week we will start with the best 8 beaches I would recommend for you to visit in the Philippines in 2018.
+This week we will start with the best 8 beaches I would recommend you to visit in the Philippines in 2019.
 There are so many awesome beaches in the Philippines therefore, narrowing it down to 8 was a tough job.